Techboyjohnny-98/junranchen.github.io/X_notUsed/Patent-SOP-adaptive/index.md

 publication: US patent
 publication_short: Patent

-abstract: This work is filed by USPTO and not published yet.
+abstract: This patent has been submitted to USPTO, but not published yet.

 # Summary.
 An optional shortened abstract.
 summary: